 About the Contributors

-Sanna Ala-Kortesmaa, a Finland based digital artist, is known for her compelling art that captures sensitive, fleeting moments triggered by relationships between people or the lack thereof.
-Originally a traditional photographer, her nuanced style has developed to expressing the unmasked sensitivity and strength of people while altering, enhancing, and challenging the traditional boundaries of people photography with various photo editing software.
-Her art merges isolated images that each encompass flashes of emotion, resulting in changes in perception and moments of recognition.
+Sanna Ala-Kortesmaa, a Finland based digital artist.
+Originally a traditional photographer, her nuanced style developed into expressing the unmasked sensitivity and strength of people while challenging the traditional boundaries of portrait photography.
+Her art merges isolated images that encompass flashes of emotion, resulting in changes in perception and moments of recognition.

 Manisha Asrani: Listening is at the heart of everything Manisha does, and she believes it to be her superpower.
-Her journey as a listener was enriched by being a part of ILA: International Listening Association, where she learned to incorporate listening into everything she does, whether it is writing poems, attending to patients as a medical student, or spending time with loved ones.
-Apart from listening she loves poetry, cats, spending time in nature and playing basketball.
+Her journey as a listener was enriched by being a part of the International Listening Association, where she learned to incorporate listening into everything she does, whether it is writing poems, attending to patients as a medical student, or spending time with loved ones.

 Suzanne S. Austin-Hill is known to whip up a variety of mean, poetic stews from original recipes.
 Ingredients include encouragement, prompts, form (or no form), notes, and seasonings - pinches of ideas and bits ‘n pieces of poems that lie patiently dormant.
-This “releases the Kraken” every time.
-Since 2017, Suzanne has been blessed to find an audience willing to partake of whatever she's been brave enough to serve (from the News of Sun City Center to the National Federation of State Poetry Societies).
+Since 2017, Suzanne has been blessed to find an audience willing to partake of whatever she's been brave enough to serve.

-Judy Hardin Cheung lives in Santa Rosa, CA. She taught 4 ½ years in St. Thomas, US Virgin Islands, then daily living skills to all ages for 30 years at Sonoma Developmental Center.
-For over 20 years, until Covid, she was the administrator for Chinese language classes for people of all ages.
-Judy's poetic life began in the 1980's.
-Currently, she is Poets of the Vineyard president, Artists Embassy International VP, United Poets Laureate International VP and Redwood Empire Chinese Association secretary.
+Judy Hardin Cheung lives in Santa Rosa, CA. She taught daily living skills to all ages for 30 years at Sonoma Developmental Center.
+For over 20 years, she was the administrator for Chinese language classes for people of all ages.
+Currently, she is Poets of the Vineyard president, Artists Embassy International VP, United Poets Laureate International VP, and Redwood Empire Chinese Association secretary.

-The Cloud Appreciation Society has over 59,000 members in 120 countries – all united in the belief that the sky’s the most dynamic, evocative and poetic aspect of nature.
-We aim to bring people together through a greater understanding and appreciation of the sky.”
+The Cloud Appreciation Society has over 62,000 members in 120 countries – all united in the belief that the sky’s the most dynamic, evocative and poetic aspect of nature.
+We aim to bring people together through a greater understanding and appreciation of the sky.
+Visit http://cloudappreciationsociety.org.

 Marc Davidson is a native of the Daytona Beach area.
-Graduated from Seabreeze High School in 1972 and Florida State University in 1976.
-Traveled the world eating all kinds of exotic and interesting foods and seeing the sights.
-Worked for the Daytona Beach News-Journal and for Bankers Life and Colonial Life Insurance companies.
+Traveled the world eating exotic and interesting foods and seeing the sights.
+Worked for the Daytona Beach News-Journal and Bankers Life and Colonial Life Insurance companies.
 Retired.
-Writes poetry – mostly funny but some serious.
+Writes poetry–mostly funny but some serious.
 Belongs to Tomoka Poets, Live Poets of Daytona Beach and Florida State Poets Association.
 Loving the poet life!

 Eric Epstein is a sign language poet whose work has been featured in the Folger Shakespeare Library traveling exhibition as well as various art galleries.
 He is also a workshop presenter on sign language poetics and translation.
-He has coached and mentored Deaf performers as well as professional sign language interpreters so that they would win top honors in various national competitions.
-His groundbreaking research in sign language poetics can be found in the website http://Signplaying.com.
+He has coached and mentored Deaf performers as well as professional sign language interpreters.
+Find his groundbreaking research on sign language poetics at http://Signplaying.com.